 The Prospective Degree Student program (PDS) provides an opportunity for an individual whose previous high school and/or college coursework does not qualify for admission as a degree student to enroll in undergraduate courses.
 This program serves as an opportunity for students to prove their capabilities and admissibility into degree-seeking status.

-Completed non-degree applications will be accepted until the first day of class each semester.
+Completed non-degree applications will be accepted until midnight the day prior to the start of classes each semester.

 - Students who are at least five years beyond high school graduation (or last high school attendance for GED recipients), OR